tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ## 2D Level Result
 Duration: hh:mm:ss

-Currently, if we run through the whole 2D level we can just fall out and if we jump on spikes the whole game reloads (even the 3D).
+Currently, if we run through the whole 2D level, the player can just fall out of bounds, and if we jump on spikes, the whole game reloads (even the 3D).
 Let's change this.

 We will add a **signal** to the 2D player, which will notify the platforming manager when the **player dies**.
 Then we will add a **`Area2D`**, which will notify the manager that the **player has won** (a sort of goal).
 Next, we will add another **signal** to the manager, which will notify the section manager (the one in 3D) that the **game ended** with a result (died or won).
 Here is a small diagram to better understand what we are trying to do: